amartani/landrun/README.md

 ## Requirements

-- Linux kernel 5.13 or later with Landlock LSM enabled
+- Linux kernel 5.13 or later with Landlock enabled
 - Linux kernel 6.7 or later for network restrictions (TCP bind/connect)
 - Go 1.18 or later (for building from source)